securepractice/mailrisk-sentinel-connector/README.md

     - Add each of the following application settings individually, with their respective string values (case-sensitive):
       - `WORKSPACE_ID`
       - `WORKSPACE_KEY`
-      - `API_KEY` (MailRisk API Key)
+      - `API_KEY` (Secure Practice API Key)
-      - `API_SECRET` (MailRisk API Secret)
+      - `API_SECRET` (Secure Practice API Secret)
     - Workspace ID and Primary Key can be found in the Azure Portal, and you should find the workspace that is connected to Azure Sentinel.
 Typically found under Log Analytics workspace -> Agents management
-    - The MailRisk API key and secret are created in the [settings in the portal](https://manage.securepractice.co/settings/security).
+    - The Secure Practice API key and secret are created in the [settings in the admin portal](https://manage.securepractice.co/settings/security).
       - If you have lost your API secret, you can generate a new key pair.
         <span style="color:red">WARNING:</span> Any services using the old key pair will stop working.
 10. Once all application settings have been entered, click Save.